EOSIO/spec-repo/eep-draft_contract_trx_auth.md

 * The user pushes the transaction
 * gamecontract calls `accept_charges` before leeway expires
 * gamecontract uses `require_key` to authenticate the user
-* gamecontract verifies that no other actions are present in the transaction to protect itself from paying for other contracts
+* gamecontract verifies that no other actions are present in the transaction.
+This prevents it from paying for other contracts.
 * gamecontract executes the game logic

 ## Example Use Case: Authorization Manager